y-t99/linux-0.11/README.md

 An exception is a synchronous event that is generated when the processor detects one or more predefined conditions while executing an instruction.

 > The INT n instructions also can interrupt program execution.

+### POSIX

+The Portable Operating System Interface is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
+POSIX defines both the system and user-level application programming interfaces (APIs), along with command line shells and utility interfaces, for software compatibility (portability) with variants of Unix and other operating systems.
+POSIX is also a trademark of the IEEE.
+POSIX is intended to be used by both application and system developers.

+### Kernel Mode & User Mode

+A processor in a computer running operates in two different modes: user mode and kernel mode.
+The processor switches between these modes depending on the type of code it's executing.
+Applications operate in user mode, while core operating system components function in kernel mode.
+Although many drivers operate in kernel mode, some can function in user mode.

+> int 0x80 => CPL 3 user mode -> 0 kernel mode

 ## Machine